Macquarie Announces New Canberra Government Data Centre

 About Macquarie Government

-As part of the ASX-listed Macquarie Telecom Group, Macquarie Government has provided sovereign cloud and cyber-security solutions to Australian governments for over 18 years.
+As part of the ASX-listed Macquarie Technology Group, Macquarie Government has provided sovereign cloud and cyber-security solutions to Australian governments for over 18 years.
 Our sovereign clouds and cyber security services are trusted by over 42% of federal government agencies.

 Macquarie Government is one of a few Secure Internet Gateway (SIG) providers to the Australian Government that’s connected to the Intra-government Communications Network (ICON) and the NSW Government’s GovDC data centre.
 We’re built to comply with the ASD’s Top 35 cyber mitigation strategies.